p-alex/REST_countries_api/README.md

-## An application that displays contry data from an api
+## An application that displays country data from an api.

 URL: https://modest-cori-4bcd90.netlify.app